Mathematical Sciences (MAT)

 MAT 111.
 Quantitative Reasoning.
 3 Hours.

 This course is designed to satisfy the mathematics general education requirement and is not designed to fulfill mathematics requirements for either science or mathematics majors.
 Develops competency in problem solving and analysis helpful in personal decision making.
 Topics will include no more than four of the following: functions, graphing, counting techniques and probability, statistics, finance, modeling, estimating, geometry, game theory, and logic.
-Course Information: Prerequisite: Geometry and intermediate algebra with a grade of C or better.
+Course Information: Prerequisites: Geometry and intermediate algebra with a grade of C or better.
 Placement test may be required to register for this course.
 This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 904) or UIS: Mathematics Skills.

 MAT 113.
 Business Calculus.
 4 Hours.

 Fundamental concepts, methods, and techniques of single-multivariable differential and integral calculus.
 Topics include introduction to derivatives, integrals and their applications, and marginal analysis.
-Course Information: Prerequisite: Geometry and college algebra with a grade of C or better.
+Course Information: Prerequisites: Geometry and college algebra with a grade of C or better.
 Placement test may be required to register for this course.
 This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 900B) or UIS: Mathematics Skills.

 MAT 114.
 Finite Mathematics and Its Applications.
 4 Hours.

 This course is designed especially for students in business, economics, social sciences and life sciences (with applications drawn from these fields).
 The course covers basic concepts of linear equations, linear inequalities, systems of linear equations and matrices, systems of inequalities and linear programming, simplex method, set and counting theory, probability theory, stochastic processes (Markov processes are presented), theory of games, the mathematics of finance and mathematical modeling.
-Course Information: Prerequisite: Geometry and college algebra with a grade of C or better.
+Course Information: Prerequisites: Geometry and college algebra with a grade of C or better.
 Placement test may be required to register for this course.
 This course fulfills a general education requirement at UIS in the area of UIS: Mathematics Skills.

 MAT 115.
 Calculus I. 4 Hours.

 Limits and their properties.
 Definitions and some techniques of differentiation and the evaluation of definite integrals, with applications.
-Course Information: Prerequisite: College Algebra and Trigonometry with a grade C or better.
+Course Information: Prerequisites: College Algebra and Trigonometry with a grade C or better.
 This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 900-1) or UIS: Mathematics Skills.

 MAT 116.
 Calculus II.
 4 Hours.

 Applications of integration, with some formal techniques and numerical methods.
 Calculus of further transcendental functions (inverse trigonometric functions, exponentials, logarithms).
 Improper integrals, infinite sequences and series.
-Course Information: Prerequisite: MAT 115 with a grade of C or better, or equivalent.
+Course Information: Prerequisites: MAT 115 with a grade of C or better, or equivalent.
 This course fulfills a general education requirement at UIS in the area of Mathematics (IAI Code: M1 900-2) or UIS: Mathematics Statistics.

 MAT 119.
 Corequisite Workshop for MAT 121.
 1 Hour.